Sailortown: Cardiff's Tiger Bay

 During the nineteenth century as Cardiff's coal exports grew, so did its population; as dockworkers and sailors from across the world settled in neighbourhoods close to the docks, known as Tiger Bay (see also Butetown).
-This included immigrants from a wide variety of nationalities including Norwegian, Somali, Yemeni, Spanish, Italian, Caribbean, and Irish, helped to create the unique multicultural character of the area.
+This included immigrants from a wide variety of nationalities including Norwegian, Somali, Yemeni, Spanish, Italian, Caribbean, and Irish, helping to create the unique multicultural character of the area.

 Tiger Bay had a reputation for being a tough and dangerous area.
 Merchant seamen arrived in Cardiff from all over the world, only staying for as long as it took to discharge and reload their ships.
 Consequently, the area became the red-light district of Cardiff, and many murders and lesser crimes went unsolved and unpunished, as the perpetrators had sailed away.
 However, locals who lived and stayed in the area describe a far friendlier place.

 Following the Second World War there was a major decline in the importance of the docks and therefore of sailortown.
 In 1999, the area was redeveloped by the Cardiff Bay Development Corporation, and renamed "Cardiff Bay".